Azure/fta-internalbusinessapps/appmodernization/containers/articles/acs-aks-managed-deployment.md

 * The ability to register an application with your Azure AD tenant.
 Please follow the instructions [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#required-permissions) to see if you have the necessary permissions to create Service Principles in your Azure AD.

 ## Walkthrough
+The following steps 1 though 4 are needed whether you are deploying via the portal or the CLI.

 1. In the Linux or WSL terminal, log into Azure using the **az login** command.

    > Note: The **az login** command will provide a code for you to enter at the [microsoft.com/devicelogin](https://microsoft.com/devicelogin) address.
 Once the code has been entered and accepted, the terminal will be authenticated to your Azure account.